bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/field_trip.md

 1. Identify the significance of Luis de Líon and his contribution to Guatemalan literature and education.
 2. Explain the importance of community libraries in making books accessible to everyone.
 3. Connect the library experience to what they've learned about Luis de Líon's life and work.
+4. Learn how the libary was started by Luis de Líon and how he had to run it in secret and hide it from the government.
+Learn how he burried books in plastic bags and planted corn on top to hide them.
+Learn how at a time, the library location was moved to a different house in the community every night.

 ## Materials and Resources Required
 - **Field Trip Essentials**: Water, snacks, comfortable clothing and shoes.